keptn/keptn/docs/developer/zero_downtime_tests.md

 * `/test/zero-downtime/assets` -> directory containing resources and scripts, which are used during the run of the Zero Downtime Tests
 * `/test/zero-downtime` -> Zero Downtime Tests and testsuites

-Zero Downtime Tests are organized into testsuites, a main suite to run all tests, andd a separate file for each specific scenario:
+Zero Downtime Tests are organized into testsuites, a main suite to run all tests, and a separate file for each specific scenario:
-* testsuite_zerodowntime_test contains the Test_ZeroDowntime function that runs all test suites, each test is based on the ZDTestTemplate that runs a test function in parallel to rolling upgrade and api probing
+* testsuite_zerodowntime_test contains the Test_ZeroDowntime function that runs all test suites, each test is based on the ZDTestTemplate that runs a test function in parallel to rolling upgrade and API probing
 * sequence_test contains test for default sequences: evaluation and deployment
 * API_test contains API probes of "indempotent" endpoints to be run nonstop to verify keptn API availability during upgrades
 * webhook_test contains tests for sequences calling webhooks

-The api tests are run in parallel during pipeline execution on Github, webhook and sequences are passed to the  ZDTemplate and are run sequentially.
+API tests are run in parallel during pipeline execution on Github, webhook and sequences are passed to the  ZDTemplate and are run sequentially.

-### Adding a new Zero DowntimeTest
+### Adding a new Zero Downtime Test

 Adding a new Zero DowntimeTest consists of two steps:
 1. Copy the webhook test suite file in `/test/zero-downtime` directory as a reference.
-Each Test_ function will be run sequentially, SetupSuite will run once at suite creation, to decide the behaviour of the test suite during upgrades edit
+Each `Test_` function will be run sequentially, `SetupSuite` will run once at suite creation.
+To change the behavior of the test suite during upgrades edit
     ```
     func Webhook(t *testing.T, env *ZeroDowntimeEnv)
     ```
-   This is currently set to run continuously a new suite until the upgrades are terminated
+   This is currently set to run a new suite continuously until the upgrades are terminated
-4. Add the new created function to the testsuite_zerodowntime_test like so
+2. Add the new created function to the `testsuite_zerodowntime_test` like so
    ```
    func (suite *TestSuiteDowntime) TestWebhook() {
    ZDTestTemplate(suite.T(), Webhook, "Webhook")